 You might also think twice about teaching if you want a job that fits within strictly defined working hours.
 Teachers tend to spend time in the evenings, at weekends and during the holidays doing administrative work and preparing for the hours they spend in the classroom.

 Questions to ask yourself to help you decide your career path

 - Check out the GSCEs and other qualifications you’ll need to get onto a teacher training course.
 Do you think you can meet the requirements?

 - Consider whether you want to go to university.
 As teaching is by and large a graduate profession and you can get into it from a broad range of degree backgrounds, you don’t need to decide if it’s what you want as a school leaver.
 However, you could opt for a degree in education or take a degree that includes teacher training.
-If you want to be a science teacher and are ready to commit to the profession for three years after graduating, you may be eligible for a grant of £15,000 from the government towards the costs of undergraduate study.
 Our advice on what to study at university if you want to be a teacher will help you choose the right subject for you.